GPT, But Backwards: Exactly Inverting Language Model Outputs: Results

-With SODA, we can provide statistical assurances against slander attacks.
-Given a (potentially slanderous) report of model $f$ producing output $y$, SODA can try to reconstruct a potential input $x^*$.
-If SODA finds an input, then it is highly likely that it corresponds to the original trigger, as the false positive rate of SODA is low (see Table \ref{tab:false_pos_table} in Appendix \ref{sec:appendix_extra_logits_vs_tokens}).
-If SODA cannot find any inputs, we can use a historical performance record such as Table \ref{tab:tradeoff_table} to estimate the probability that such input does not exist in the first place.
+\paragraph{Slander Detection Application.} Attackers may attempt to discredit the reputation of a LLM provider by falsely claiming that their model generated some harmful output \cite{skapars2024slanderexactinversiongenerative}.
+SODA can be used to invert the output and provide statistical assurances over whether any causal input exists.
+If SODA finds an input, then it is highly likely that it corresponds to the original trigger, as the false positive rate of SODA is low -- or even 0\%, when attempting to invert with an incorrect input length initialisation (see Appendix \ref{sec:appendix_extra_logits_vs_tokens}).
+If inversion is not successful, we can use past performance (like in Table \ref{tab:tradeoff_table}) to estimate the probability that such an input does exist but was not found.

-In this regard, our assumption that we know the length $n$ of the original input is not a limitation.
-Indeed, we observe a $0\%$ false discovery rate when attempting to invert with an incorrect input length initialisation, as Table \ref{tab:pred_length_table} in Appendix \ref{sec:appendix_extra_logits_vs_tokens} shows.
-As a result, we can always run SODA with increasing values of the length $n$ until either an input is found or our computational budget is exhausted.